-Doctor of Nursing Practice Degree
+Doctor of Nursing Practice

+The Doctor of Nursing Practice (DNP) degree is a practice-focused doctorate designed to prepare expert nurses in specialized advanced practice roles.
 The focus of DNP program is on innovative and evidence-based practice.
-The DNP prepares advanced practice nurses with the knowledge, skills and abilities needed in today’s and tomorrow’s complex health care environment, and to provide advanced practice nurses with educational backgrounds comparable to health care practitioners in other fields.
+The DNP prepares advanced practice nurses with the knowledge, skills and abilities needed in today’s and tomorrow’s complex health care environment.
+This degree provides the advanced practice nurse with an educational background comparable to health care practitioners in other fields.

 For information on the national DNP program, visit the American Association of Colleges of Nursing.

-Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.
+The DNP program at the University of Florida College of Nursing is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.